chongna95/TechMed-Assessment/README.md

 - Supermarkets

 Each customer segment has different purchasing behaviors and preferences.
 The GM wants to segment customers correctly to allow better service, price offering, and optimize product portfolio to increase revenue and profitability, focusing on the effectiveness of the product assortment for each customer segment.

 ---

+##  🧼 Objectives

+- Analyze the data provided and offer **insights** that can guide strategic decisions.
+- There is no further data available at this time, please carry out data analysis and highlight the **assumptions** you have to make to reach the conclusions.
+- And what other data would help to **strengthen the analytics in the future**.

+---